scrabbletank/farhome-rules/rulesdoc.md

 #### Smoke Pellet
 Small beads that when thrown create an area of obscuring smoke.
 You may spend 2 AP to throw the pellet up to 5 tiles, exploding in a cloud of smoke covering a 3x3 tile area centered on the impact.

 **Black Powder Pellet:** Creates a cloud of flammable black powder when thrown.
 Any fire in the 3x3 tile area, such as a torch or the flaming projectile of a spell like _Firebolt_ causes it to ignite.
-All creatures make a Dexterity save against 4 Enhanced dice, taking a wound and wound die in fire damage on fail.
+All creatures make a Dexterity save against 4 enhanced dice, taking 1/1 in fire damage on fail.

 #### Prayer Chalk
 Chalk made from bones purified by a priest.
 You may spend 1 minute per tile etching holy wards and inscriptions.
-For the next day undead treat the inscriptions as difficult terrain and any undead that pass over the inscriptions add 1 bad die to all attacks and saving throws until the end of their next turn.
+For the next day undead treat the inscriptions as difficult terrain and any undead that pass over the inscriptions add 1 bad die to all attacks and attribute saves for the next minute.

 Each piece of chalk can cover 10 tiles.

 #### Rope
 A bundle of rope 50 ft long.
-A creature bound by the rope can attempt to break free once every hour by making a Strength save against 5 Enhanced dice.
+A creature bound by the rope can attempt to break free once every hour by making a Strength save against 5 enhanced dice.
 On success the rope breaks.

 **Banded Rope:** Rope reinforced with metal.
-Attempting to break the rope uses 5 Superior dice instead of Enhanced dice.
+Attempting to break the rope uses 5 Superior dice for the Strength save.

 **Chain:** A metal chain 10 ft long.
 Attempting to break the chain uses 7 Superior dice for the Strength save.